moguevara/CO_Driver/README.md

 </div>

 #### Garage Testing
-  * Test various configurations and loadouts against eachother by entering garage and dealing damage
+  * Test various configurations and loadouts against each other by entering garage and dealing damage
   * See DPS, reload time, burst damage, and other metrics
-  * Compare builds against eachother
+  * Compare builds against each other

 <div align='center'>